Local entities are subject to an income tax rate of 30% for fiscal year 2019 and 25% as of fiscal year 2020.

 The general corporate profits tax rate is a flat rate of 20%.

 The current prevailing rate of corporate income tax is 17%.
-Partial exemptions are available in respect of the first S$300,000 of chargeable income, as follows:
+Partial exemptions are available in respect of the first S$200,000 of chargeable income, as follows:

-Full tax exemption on the first S$100,000 of normal chargeable income and a further 50% exemption on the next S$200,000 of normal chargeable income is available to new startup companies for YA 2019, subject to certain conditions.
-For YA 2020, the 50% tax exemption will apply only to the next S$100,000 of normal chargeable income.
+75% tax exemption on the first S$100,000 of normal chargeable income and a further 50% exemption on the next S$100,000 of normal chargeable income is available to new start-up companies for YA 2020, subject to certain conditions.

 The tax rate for resident and foreign corporate entities is 28%.

 The basic rate on corporate income tax starts at 10% with a top rate of 25%.
 Corporate local income tax equivalent to approximately 10% of the corporate tax is also imposed.

 The general corporate income tax rate is 25%.
 Reduced tax rates of 20%, 15%, 10% and 1% are applied to certain corporations.